-Your Class Rep (Class Representative) is the “Voice of your Class” within the institute and represents the views of the majority of the class.
+Your Class Rep (Class Representative) is the “Voice of your Class” within the university and represents the views of the majority of the class.
 Your Class Rep helps to solve both individual and class-wide problems.
-Your Class Rep is the first point of contact for all Institute authorities with your class.
+Your Class Rep is the first point of contact for all university authorities with your class.

 How do I become a Class Rep?

 The Students’ Union will email each class group at the start of the academic year, seeking interest from those wishing to become a Class Rep. If there are two or more members of your class who wish to become a Class Rep, a vote to select your Class Rep will take place.
 The candidate with the most votes will be elected.

 Classes of more than 25 are entitled to two Class Reps.

 Elections take place each year during the first few weeks of the academic year.

 This year’s Class Rep meetings will take place as follows:

 Mid October – First Class Rep Council of the new academic year